pmcau/AustralianProtectiveMarkings/readme.md

 Protective markings can be applied to an office document (docx, xlsx, pptx) using OfficeDocHelper.

+A custom property named `X-Protective-Marking` will be added.

 <!-- snippet: OfficeDocHelperStream -->
 <a id='snippet-officedochelperstream'></a>
 ```cs